 Quick tip: One of the fastest ways to get an instant SEO boost is by hosting your fundraising campaign on a website that already has significant domain authority, such as Givebutter!

-Advanced: To check the domain authority of different websites, as well as their relevance for various keywords, try out a tool like Ahrefs.
+Advanced: To check the domain authority of different websites and their relevance for various keywords, try out a tool like Ahrefs.

 Perhaps the most widely accepted and single best practice for increasing your search engine relevance is backlinks – receiving links back to your webpage from other websites with high domain authority.

-As an example, we know that Google considers many online news publications such as https://www.nytimes.com/ to have a high domain authority.
+For example, we know that Google considers many online news publications such as https://www.nytimes.com/ to have high domain authority.
 Therefore, if the NYTimes writes a story about your campaign and links to your webpage, it will get a big bump in SEO relevance!
 Remember, the backlink is the key 🔑

 Quick tip: Press can be an excellent strategy to generate more awareness for your campaign.
 However, a hidden and often underappreciated benefit of receiving press is backlinking – which can sometimes be the difference-maker for justifying the time and effort spent on a press strategy altogether.
 Also, if you have any friends or connections with popular websites, adding a simple backlink can lead to a nice boost in search engine traffic.